+We address these three questions by introducing the Partially Censored Multivariate Hawkes Process (\pmbp)\footnote[1]{Implementation available at \url{https://github.com/behavioral-ds/pmbp_implementation}.}, a novel multivariate temporal point process that operates on partially interval-censored data.
+We answer the first question in \cref{subsection:pmbp}, where we detail the \pmbp.
+The event intensity of \pmbp on the interval-censored dimensions is determined by the expected Hawkes intensity, considering the stochastic history of those dimensions conditioned on the event time dimensions.
+On the event time dimensions, the intensity of \pmbp corresponds to that of the respective Hawkes process.
+This construction allows us to fit the \pmbp to partially interval-censored data and estimate the parameters of the multivariate Hawkes process through parameter equivalence.

-We address the second question in \cref{subsection:popularityprediction} by using PMBP to fit the popularity of YouTube videos jointly on YouTube and Twitter.
-We show that PMBP not only outperforms the current state-of-the-art HIP \citep{Rizoiu2017}, but PMBP can also quantify prediction uncertainty, and it produces predictions on all dimensions (HIP could only predict the views dimension).
+We address the second question in \cref{subsection:popularityprediction} by using \pmbp to predict the popularity of YouTube videos on both YouTube and Twitter.
+We demonstrate that \pmbp consistently outperforms the related HIP method \cite{Rizoiu2017}, provides quantification of prediction uncertainty and extends predictions to all dimensions --- unlike HIP, which can only predict the views' dimension.

-We address the third question in \cref{subsection:covid} by using PMBP to uncover the link between COVID-19 case incidence and news coverage.
-We fit a country-specific PMBP process for 11 countries using a dataset of reported COVID-19 cases (interval-censored) and the publication dates of COVID-19-related news articles during the early stage of the COVID-19 outbreak.
-We cluster countries based on the fitted PMBP parameters and identify three groupings.
-In the first group --- consisting of UK, Spain, Germany, and Brazil --- we found that news is preemptive: an increase in the news coverage leads to a rise in the number of cases.
-In the second group (China and France), the news is reactionary and lags behind cases.
-No significant interaction between news and cases was observed in the third group (US, Italy, Sweden, India, and the Philippines).
+We address the third question in \cref{subsection:covid} by utilizing \pmbp to investigate the relationship between COVID-19 case incidence and news coverage.
+We fit a country-specific \pmbp for each of the 11 countries using a dataset consisting of reported COVID-19 cases (with interval-censored data) and the publication dates of COVID-19-related news articles during the early stage of the outbreak.
+We identify three distinct groupings by clustering countries using the fitted \pmbp parameters.
+In the first group (UK, Spain, Germany, and Brazil), we observe preemptive news coverage, where an increase in news leads to a rise in cases.
+The second group (China and France) exhibits reactionary news coverage, with news lagging behind the cases.
+No significant interaction between news and cases is found in the third group (US, Italy, Sweden, India, and the Philippines).